theicenet/theicenet-cryptography/README.md

 ```

 Multiple RSA ciphers for different `paddings` can be created in the same Spring Boot context.
-Just specify the `paddings` ciphers you wish to create into the Spring Context, separated by a comma,
+Just specify the `paddings` you wish to create ciphers for into the Spring Context, separated by a comma,

 ```yaml
 cryptography: